rahispathan1987/Qhealth-terraform/readme.md

 #Project Description:

-As per mentioned just run one trigger to implement the whole solution.
+Just run one trigger to implement the whole solution.

 We have Configured Terraform to deploy infrastructure and Ansible for the configuration management implementation.